fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

+## Talking about debugging..

+My talk at RubyConfBr 2018: https://twitter.com/locaweb/status/1073257944651722752

+!SLIDE center

-## Try to fix the warnings and let the Rspec output clean
+## Try to fix the warnings and deprecations

 !SLIDE center